kyg0910/kyg0910.github.io/_pages/Service.md

 ## Reviewer
 ### Journal (number of submissions)
+- Journal of the American Statistical Association (1)
 - Expert Systems with Applications (43)
 - JAMA Psychiatry (2)
 - Biostatistics (1)